Financially reviewed by Patrick Flood, CFA.

 People seem particularly concerned with “inflation” nowadays and how they can “hedge” against it.
 I put those words in quotes because when people discuss or fear “inflation” (and how to hedge against it), they usually mean above-average inflation.
 Remember, inflation per se is essentially always happening at a relatively steady rate that we hope stays around 2% per year (at least in the U.S.).

 Financial pundits writing headlines about “inflation fears” are intrinsically referring to the prospect of inflation that is greater than or faster than the average rate.
-The important distinction I want to make is simply that any “hedge against inflation” one hopes to adopt is to mitigate the potential negative impact of above-average inflation.
+The important distinction I want to make is simply that any “hedge against inflation” one hopes to adopt is to mitigate the potential negative impact of unexpected, above-average inflation.

 Why is this distinction important?
 Recall the Efficient Markets Hypothesis, the idea that all known information is already incorporated into the prices of assets.
 Many investors perhaps don't realize that the steady, constant, expected inflation we've discussed is already baked into the prices of stocks and bonds, so annual inflation continuing as it has does not necessarily hurt your portfolio, and you don't need a “hedge” (or portfolio protection) for it.

-Moreover, know that a consistent above-average inflationary environment in the U.S. is pretty rare.
-We haven’t seen one since the 1970’s, before the Volcker era when there was a fundamental shift in U.S. monetary policy.
-In fairness, we are currently seeing unprecedented levels of low bond yields and high stock valuations which could arguably contribute to a greater propensity for above-average inflation, but I’d be willing to bet that it would be short-lived.
+Moreover, know that an extended above-average inflationary environment in the U.S. is pretty rare.
+We haven't seen one since the 1970's, before the Volcker era when there was a fundamental shift in U.S. monetary policy.
+In fairness, we are currently seeing unprecedented levels of low bond yields and high stock valuations which could arguably contribute to a greater propensity for above-average inflation, but I'd be willing to bet that it would be short-lived.

 Because of all this, arguably the best “hedge” for inflation is simply greater portfolio returns, usually achieved by a stocks-heavy portfolio, as stocks have the greatest expected returns of any asset class.
 That is, as with assets like gold, any dedicated allocation to an asset as a purported “inflation hedge” will likely simply drag down your long-term total return.
 More on this in a bit.